bfinl/DeepSIF/README.md

 Please cite the following publication if you are using any part of the codes:

 Sun R, Sohrabpour A, Worrell GA, He B: “Deep Neural Networks Constrained by Neural Mass Models Improve Electrophysiological Source Imaging of Spatio-temporal Brain Dynamics.”
-Proceedings of the National Academy of Sciences, 2022.
+Proceedings of the National Academy of Sciences of the United States of America 119.31 (2022): e2201128119.